earlfogel/UltraRogue/README.md

 ## Authors

 UltraRogue was originally written by Herb Chong, with many additional contributors.
-The Roguelike Restoration Project released UltraRogue 1.0.7 in 2005.
+The Roguelike Restoration Project released urogue 1.0.7 in 2005.

-This version of UltraRogue, forked in 2018, is maintained by Earl Fogel.
+This is version 1.0.8 of urogue, maintained by Earl Fogel.

 ## License